tyhsu389/uphl_reference_free/README.md

 ```
 # Move your files (in a folder named "BaseCalls" to the uphl_reference_free folder.
+$ mkdir BaseCalls
-$ cp -r /path/to/BaseCalls /path/to/uphl_reference_free
+$ cp -r /path/to/files /path/to/uphl_reference_free/BaseCalls

 # Create a file with your sample names
+## To do this via command line, first get your sample names
 $ ls -lh BaseCalls/* | cut -f10 -d' ' - > samples.txt
 # You will probably have to check this multiple times, the number will not always\
 be "10" after "-f10"

-# Open up the text file to take a look
+## Open up the text file to take a look
 $ vi samples.txt
 # Type ":i" to enter "insert mode", where you can type and make edits.
 # Type ":q" to exit.
 # Type ":w" to write/save your changes.
 ```

+You can also create your text file using the graphical user interface.
+1. Go to "Applications" > "Accessories" > "Text Editor"
+2. Add the names of all the "R1" files.
+3. Save the file as `samples.txt` in the `uphl_reference_free` folder.

 ## Step 4: Run the pipeline-of-interest.